tim0g/timog.org/content/posts/ibaraki japans most boring prefecture/index.md

 Nevertheless, for some residents of Ibaraki, there's a certain charm and perverse sense of pride in consistently barrel-scraping this attractiveness ranking.
 In fact, in 2020 when it lost its crown to Tochigi, another consistently--if not overwhelmingly--boring prefecture to survey responders, there were expressions of alarm from its netizens that it was losing its whole raison-d'etre.

-Thankfully, in 2021 it made it back to the top (or the bottom depending on your point of view) where it belongs.
+Thankfully, in 2021 we made it back to the top (or the bottom depending on your point of view) where we belong.

 (Lastly, I have to ask, *what's there in Gunma*?)